 - Bohnanza: good for logical thinking, strategy and planning.
 There is an online version of bohnanza available here.

-There are for sure many more games available that I will list in one of my upcoming blog posts.
+There are many more games available that I will list in one of my upcoming blog posts.
 Follow me on Instagram to see new updates.

 Websites to help exercise our brain